Charles Frewen Jenkin: Academic career

-On 21 May 1908, Jenkin was elected to the newly constituted position of Professor of Engineering Science at the University of Oxford.
+On 21 May 1908, Jenkin was elected to the newly constituted position of professor of sngineering science at the University of Oxford.
 In addition to the Chair, he was granted fellowship of New College, Oxford.
 In 1912, he moved from New College to become a fellow of Brasenose College, Oxford.
 On 17 May 1913, he was re-elected Professor of Engineering Science to serve for a further five years.
 In 1914, the Department of Engineering Science was finally collected into one building having previously been spread among many, temporary buildings.
 During World War I, from 1915 to 1919, he took a break from academia to serve in the Royal Navy and then in the Royal Air Force.

 Jenkin returned to Oxford after his military service ended in 1919.
 He continued the research he undertook at the Ministry of Munitions, and specialised in corrosion fatigue.
 On 24 May 1923, he was re-elected Professor of Engineering Science to serve for a further five years.
 In 1929, he resigned from his appointment to concentrate on his research.

 Outside of his university work, Jenkin held a number of appointments.
 He was Chairman of the Materials Subcommittee of the Aeronautical Research Committee, and was also Chairman of the structures investigation committee of the Building Research Board.